swissup/swissup.github.io/m2/extensions/pagespeed/configuration.md

 ```

 It creates resized and optimized product and some custom media images and their responsive duplicates 0.5x 0.75x 2x 3x.
-Custom dirs are wysiwyg, catalog/category, easybanner, easyslide, swissup, highlight, easycatalogimg, prolabels, testimonials, mageplaza inside pub/media.
+Custom dirs are WYSIWYG, catalog/category, easybanner, easyslide, swissup, highlight, easycatalogimg, prolabels, testimonials, mageplaza inside pub/media.

-It has custom options such us:
+It has custom options such as:

 Option                           | Description
 ---------------------------------|-----------------------------------------------------